chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

 In the framework of incompressible fluids, a layer of the lowest density fluid (e.g. air) can form between the highest density fluid (e.g. water) and the boundary, preventing its wetting.
 Two strategies can be used to improve the wetting mechanism:

-1. Add a small ``diffusivity`` to the transport equation (e.g. ``set diffusivity = 1e-3``), so that the higher density fluid spreads to the boundary location.
+1. Increase the ``diffusivity`` to the transport equation (e.g. ``set diffusivity = 1e-2``), so that the higher density fluid spreads even more to the boundary location.

 .. tip::
-  It is strongly advised to sharpen the interface more often (e.g. ``set frequency = 2``) to limit interface blurriness due the added diffusivity.
-As peeling-wetting is handled after the transport equation is solved, but before interface sharpening, this will not prevent the wetting from occuring.
+  It is strongly advised to sharpen the interface more often (e.g. ``set frequency = 2`` or even ``1``) to limit interface blurriness due the added diffusivity.
+As peeling-wetting is handled after the transport equation is solved, but before interface sharpening, sharpening will not prevent the wetting from occuring.

 2. Remove the conservation condition on the lowest density fluid (e.g. ``set conservative fluid = fluid 1``).
 The mass conservation equation in the cells of interest is replaced by a zero-pressure condition, to allow the fluid to get out of the domain.